 Bringing your non-EEA de facto partner home to Ireland

-If you are returning to Ireland from outside the EEA with your non-EEA de facto partner, your partner will need permission from the Irish National Immigration Service (INIS) to live with you in Ireland.
+If you are returning to Ireland with your non-EEA de facto partner, or you want them to join you in Ireland, your partner will need permission from Immigration Service Delivery (ISD) to live with you in Ireland.

 What is a de facto partner?

-A de facto partner is the term used by INIS to describe a partner you are not married to or in a civil partnership with.
-This term also applies to same-sex partners.
-For immigration purposes, a person may be considered your de facto partner if you meet all of the following criteria:
+A de facto partner is a partner, including a same-sex partner, who you are not married to or in a civil partnership with.
+Your relationship must meet all of the following criteria:

-- You and your partner are in a mutual and committed relationship like a marriage or civil partnership in practice, and
+- You and your partner are in a mutual and committed relationship like a marriage or civil partnership in practice, but not in law

-- You have been cohabiting (living together) for at least 2 years, and
+- You have been cohabiting (living together) for at least 2 years

 Partners who need a visa

-If your partner needs a visa, they must apply for a Join a Family Member (D) visa.
-They must apply for the visa online.
 In their application, they should make it clear that the purpose of the application is to join you, their partner (an Irish national) in Ireland.
+The ISD website explains how to complete the online application form if your partner needs a visa.

 Partners who do not need a visa